 But continuing on with the question, he then turned it around.
 “I began working out every day, got a CPAP and have been sleeping better, began reading about depression and learning how to use acceptance and mindfulness to overcome irrational thoughts.”
 Excellent.
 “Started seeing a therapist.”
 Awesome.
-So, I awesome when you were asking for help before that, you weren’t asking for help from a therapist, if you just started seeing one then.
+So, I assume when you were asking for help before that, you weren’t asking for help from a therapist, if you just started seeing one then.
 “Got on Wellbutrin meds.
 Already cut back dosage and looking to completely stop within six months.”
 Good.
 “Visited support groups and even started meditation.”
 Excellent.
 Oh yeah, “Quit my job as a high school principal and started my own academic consulting business.”

 Awesome, this sounds just excellent.
 You’re on the right track.
 So he says, “Questions: She just turned 38.
 I’m 41.
 Is there a way to tell if this is a mid-life crisis of sorts?
 If so, what should I do?
 If it is, what should I do?
 Give space or fight like hell?”
 Number two, question two, “I read and heard it can take half the time you’re in the relationship to recover from a breakup.
 Does that mean I need to wait another nine years to get over this?
 I appreciate the Man Up community and consider myself to be an intelligent male.
 Maybe not.
 Maybe too intelligent and not enough emotional maturity.
 Thanks for reading.”

 Okay, so here’s the deal.
 First of all, I don’t think you’ll need to take nine years to recover from this breakup, because you’ve been recovering on your own.
-You’ve been on the way to recover for, as you say, the past four or five years, because the steps you’ve been taking to regain that masculine energy you’re missing is all good.
+You’ve been on the way to recovery for, as you say, the past four or five years, because the steps you’ve been taking to regain that masculine energy you’re missing is all good.
 So, working out, getting the meditation, seeing a therapist, visiting support groups; these are awesome.

-I would add in there – as I’ve mentioned before, travelling and changing your environment and your context to establish new physical anchors around you.
+I would add in there – as I’ve mentioned before, traveling and changing your environment and your context to establish new physical anchors around you.
 So, watch one of the previous episodes.
 I think it was like two or three episodes ago on how to get over a breakup.
 Also, I will be making a free course on that as part of the Man Up course primer.
 So, look out for that.
-It’ll be in the pinned post at the top of the group so you can get access to that complementary when it’s ready.
+It’ll be in the pinned post at the top of the group so you can get access to that complimentary when it’s ready.
 That will go into a lot more detail, more detail than I can give in a quick video here.